querycert/qcert/README.md

 $ opam switch create qcert 4.09.1
 ```

+#### Node.js (Recommended)

+Execution and testing for the JavaScript compilation target, as well demo material, requires Node.js.
+We suggest Node.js version 10 or 12.

+Node.js can be installed from https://nodejs.org/en/

 #### Java (Recommended)

 Parsers for SQL, SQL++, and ODM rules, the Q\*cert runtime for the Java compilation target, as well as utilities for running compiled queries are written in Java and require a Java 8 compiler.